MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-analytics.md

 ## Enable buildings for Places Analytics

 Once the buildings are onboarded to Places, they need to be enabled for Analytics.
 This lets you view building analytics and the associated rooms and Deskpool analytics in Space Analytics.
 By default, none of the onboarded buildings are enabled for Analytics.
-Follow the steps below to enable buildings in analytics.
+Follow the steps to enable buildings in analytics.

 ### Prerequisites
 > [!NOTE]
 > - Setup steps for settings cmdlet: [Deployment guide for Places](deployment-guide-for-places.md)
 > - Setup steps for Get-PlaceV3 cmdlet: [Get-PlaceV3](./powershell/get-placev3.md)

-## Powershell scripts/Steps
+## PowerShell scripts/Steps
 Admins can obtain BuildingIds for all onboarded buildings by running Get-PlaceV3 cmdlet **Get-PlaceV3 -Type Building**

-Once the BuildingIds (PlaceID) are obtained, need to run the Set-PlacesSettings cmdlet with -SpaceAnalyticsBuildingsList parameter like below.
-The Scope always will be “Default” which means by default, the relevant values will be used which were passed in the scope.
+Once you obtain the BuildingIds (PlaceID), run the Set-PlacesSettings cmdlet with the -SpaceAnalyticsBuildingsList parameter.
+The scope is "Default," so the relevant values you passed in the scope are used by default.

 ```powershell
 Set-PlacesSettings -Collection Places -SpaceAnalyticsBuildingsList "Default:<building guid1>;<building guid2>…"